 5. Electrical Issues

-In some cases the issue may be due to some sort of electrical or electronic problem.
-If you are knowdlgedbale about electronics, you can open and inspect the receiver to see if there are any obvious issues with electronics components such as burnt out power supplies, blown capacitors, blown fuses and so on.
+In some cases, the issue may be due to some sort of electrical or electronic problem.
+If you are knowledgeable about electronics, you can open and inspect the receiver to see if there are any obvious issues with electronic components such as burnt-out power supplies, blown capacitors, blown fuses, and so on.
 In some cases, a transformer may be the problem.

 6. Reset The Receiver

 Most manuals recommend that you reset your receiver to fix this problem.
 We normally recommend this as a last resort.
 So, if you have tried everything else, reset the receive and that may fix the issue.
 Please note that resetting will cause you to lose other settings.

 PCM signals are 2 channel digital signals that cannot carry surround signals like 5.1 audio.
 This means that PCM does not work like multi-channel audio coding standards like Dolby Digital.
 This means you can’t work with things like Cinema DSP with PCM.

 Why Am I Getting PCM and Not Dolby Digital?

 Remember, your Yamaha receiver or any other receiver can only display whatever type of signal it is receiving.
 If it is receiving PCM, it cannot display Dolby Digital and you will not get Dolby sound.